thomassorensen2650/node-red-contrib-mqtt-sparkplug-plus/test/tck/README.md

 ## What counts as a pass

+The TCK appends `but INCOMPLETE` to its `OVERALL` line whenever a non-Monitor assertion is `NOT EXECUTED` (`Results.java:229`).
+The two halves are independent:
+`PASS` is the verdict, `but INCOMPLETE` is coverage. `PASS but INCOMPLETE` means nothing failed and something was never exercised - it is not a partial failure.

-The TCK appends `but INCOMPLETE` to its `OVERALL` line whenever a non-Monitor assertion is `NOT EXECUTED`.
-Some assertions cannot apply to this node at all - the MQTT 5.0 session variant (the node uses 3.1.1), metric aliases, and the optional templates group - so `PASS but INCOMPLETE` is the best achievable result for this configuration.
+Some assertions cannot apply to this node at all - the MQTT 5.0 session and NDEATH variants, since it connects with 3.1.1 - and the optional templates group is left untested because the spec requires that if any assertion in an optional group is tested, all of them must pass.
+So `PASS but INCOMPLETE` is the best achievable result here.

+Metric aliases are *not* in that category: the node supports them and the fixture enables them (`aliasMetrics: true` in `tck-flow.js`), so `payloads-alias-uniqueness` executes.
+With aliases off it silently would not - the TCK only records it inside `if (current.hasAlias())` - and `payloads-alias-birth-requirement` would pass vacuously.

 The harness therefore does not key off `OVERALL` alone.
 It accepts a test when `OVERALL` starts with `PASS`, no assertion failed, and every `NOT EXECUTED`